Beyoncé Confirms Serena Williams Gave Birth To First Child

-Well, the rumours were true.
-Serena Williams has given birth to her first baby, reportedly a girl, if the word of Beyoncé is to believed.
+Well, the rumors were true.
+Serena Williams has given birth to her first baby, a reported girl, if the word of Beyoncé is to believed.
 And, the word of Beyoncé is always to be believed.
 As the Internet was flooded with headlines like “Serena Williams Reportedly Gives Birth,” Queen Bey decided to take matters into her own hands and break the official news herself.
-A little after 4 p.m. on Friday, 1st September, Beyoncé shared an Instagram photo reading, “Congratulations Serena!”
+A little after 4 p.m. on Friday, September 1, Beyoncé shared an Instagram photo reading, “Congratulations Serena!”
 The photo featured an image of the tennis star in a diaphanous white gown, cradling her baby bump.
-Since new mum Williams is likely sporting a hospital gown right now, as opposed to a red carpet one, it’s likely Beyoncé has been waiting to post her congratulatory announcement for some time.
+Since new mom Williams is likely sporting a hospital gown right now, as opposed to a red carpet one, it’s likely Beyoncé has been waiting to post her congratulatory announcement for some time.

 Advertisement